Michael-Bar/Credit_scoring_farmers-prototype/README.md

 ### Model building

 With clean data we can start model building and testing.
 First there are options for recursive-feature extraction and model stability checks (which increase runtime).
-Once these checks are complete a small RF is grown and nodesize and mtry optimized for minimal OOB error:
+Once these checks are complete a small RF is grown and nodesize and mtry optimized for minimal OOB error (a mixed gradient descent and grid-search approach):

 ![Model tuning](https://user-images.githubusercontent.com/26271235/30958758-c4ba3dc4-a446-11e7-9f43-abdd30a22384.png)